HAL Tejas: Tejas Mark 1A

 BEL will supply 20 types of locally developed critical avionics and upgrades such as Digital Flight Control Computers from ADA, Air Data Computer from DRDO, Weapon Computers from ADE, Radar Warning Receiver from Combat Aircraft Systems Development & Integration Centre, and Head-up display from Central Scientific Instruments Organisation from 2023 to 2028 for ₹2,400 crore.

 In order to produce the BMI Engine Bay Door for the Tejas Mark 1A, HAL and National Aerospace Laboratories inked a technology transfer agreement.
 For the engine bay door, where it must survive a service temperature of roughly 200 °C, NAL Advanced Composites Division is creating a manufacturing process technique that uses Carbon-BMI Prepreg to create co-cured composite structures that are very temperature resistant.
 On 28 March 2024, Tejas Mark 1A, equipped with the first set of Carbon-BMI Engine Bay Door assembly, successfully completed the inaugural flight from HAL facility.

-On 19 April 2024, ADA delivered the first batch of Secondary Flight Control of Tejas Mk 1A which consists of an indigenously designed Leading Edge Slats and Airbrake Control Module.
+On 19 April 2024, ADA delivered the first batch of Secondary Flight Control of Tejas Mk 1A which consists of an indigenously designed leading-edge slat and Airbrake Control Module.
 These flight control systems features "state-of-the-art Servo-Valve based electro-hydraulic servo actuators and control modules."
 The development was the result of the collaboration between ADA, Research Centre Imarat, and Central Manufacturing Technology Institute.
 The technology is ready to be integrated with production variants of Tejas Mk 1A as it successfully completed flight trials.
 These are being produced at HAL Accessories Division in Lucknow.
 On 30 May 2025, the first centre fuselage assembly for the Tejas Mk 1A was handed over to HAL by subcontractor VEM Technologies in Hyderabad.